Frequently Asked Questions

 You will register for classes during your summer orientation.
 As a FASTrack student, three classes will be reserved for you, no matter your orientation date.
 This is a major advantage of FASTrack!

-All FASTrack students take EDHE 105, Writing 101, and either Psychology 201 or Sociology 101 in the fall semester.
+All FASTrack students are required to take EDHE 105, Writing 101, and either Psychology 201 or Sociology 101 in the fall semester.
 You will take these classes with your cohort of 20 students.
 FASTrack makes our big university feel much smaller during the first semester.

 You can still participate in FASTrack.
 In fact, our writing classes are incredible.
 We will strengthen your writing skills, no matter your starting point.
 As your parents will tell you, this is the key skill for success in college and in life.
 If you are in FASTrack, you will take Writing 101 in the fall with your small cohort from an exemplary teacher.
 No exceptions are made to this policy.